HMRC's IR35 CEST tool: An introduction

 Staggeringly, according to HMRC, the tool is unable to make a determination in 15 per cent of cases.
 It is likely these are the most marginal cases therefore the tool fails to accommodate for the cases in greatest need of guidance.
 Surely longer testing and more feedback would have reduced this?

 CEST oversimplifies what is an incredibly complex piece of tax legislation.
-A short questionnaire, it lacks the intricacies required to make correct determinations on the tax treatment of engagements that should be made individually and subjectively.
+As a short questionnaire, it lacks the intricacies required to make correct determinations on the tax treatment of engagements that should be made individually and subjectively.

 One of the glaring examples of CEST’s lack of depth is the absence of a test for Mutuality of Obligation (MOO) – one of the central tenets of whether IR35 applies or not.
 HMRC believes that an obligation exists in every engagement, so their tool doesn’t test for it.
 As we’ll explore later in the week, HMRC’s position has been heavily criticised in court.